Can I Get Compensation If The Accident Was My Fault?

 Witness statements are another factor that can help determine fault and impact a car accident settlement or lawsuit.
 Eyewitnesses are particularly helpful, especially if they’re not passengers in either of the vehicles involved.
 Your lawyer can depend on expert witnesses to offer testimony on what happened.

-Keep in mind that you’ll need a lawyer to help, especially if you hold a percentage of fault.
+Keep in mind that you'll need a lawyer to help, especially if you hold a percentage of fault.
+Small details - like having no registration because you bought a new car - won't affect how the accident occurred but can still be used against you in a lawsuit to imply negligence.
 The other party’s insurance will do everything possible to place as much of the blame on you, which could leave you unable to recover losses.
 An attorney will fight for fairness during negotiations.

 Filing a Claim With Help From a Car Accident Attorney